 - Speeds: all players offer 2 standard rotating speeds – 33 and 45, but if you want to play any vinyl format, choose a player with 3 RPM speeds – 33, 45, and 78.

-- Built-in speakers and phono stage make a turntable easy to play straight after unboxing, which is great for beginners.
+- Built-in speakers and a phono stage make a turntable easy to play straight after unboxing, which is great for beginners.
 However, choose a player with a switchable preamp so that you can hook up separate equipment to improve sound quality.

 - Design: choose a lightweight and portable design if you want to move your player around the house or take it with you on a trip.